 Ingredient notes and substitutions

-Tomatoes are the star of this recipe, and when it is tomato season, the best tomatoes to use are garden tomatoes preferably plum or fresh roma tomatoes.
+Tomatoes – When it is tomato season, the best tomatoes to use are garden tomatoes preferably plum or fresh roma tomatoes.
 They have a lower water content, which will prevent watery salsa.

 You can use any type of tomato that you have on hand.
 A mix of cherry tomatoes and heirloom tomatoes also work well in salsa recipes.
 They have a variety of colors.